Oxyxo/hammer/README.md

 🙏 Hammer is currently under active development.
 The api can break/change without notice.
 ```

 Hammer is a modulair CMS with a small core.
-Everything in Hammer is a plugin an can be overwritten/modified.
+Everything in Hammer is a plugin (except the templates) an can be overwritten.
 The aim with Hammer is to create a flexible CMS that is focused on serving content based websites (yes Hammer is not another blog CMS 😱).

 ## Getting started